 Points of Distinction

-Panelist on “Involuntary Bankruptcies” for the Maryland Bankruptcy Bar Association at 2016 Annual Spring Break Conference.
-Other notable panelists: the Honorable Nancy V. Alquist and Chief Bankruptcy Judge for the District of Maryland.
+Mr. Bellinger is a frequent lecturer on Bankruptcy Code and Procedure.
+In 2016, he served on the “Involuntary Bankruptcies” panel at the Maryland Bankruptcy Bar Association’s Annual Spring Break Conference, which was moderated by the Honorable Nancy V. Alquist, Chief Bankruptcy Judge of the District of Maryland.

 “Have Your Debtor’s Mortgage Liens Been Released Under the National Mortgage Settlement?”
 Journal of the National Association of Bankruptcy Trustees, Spring 2015 Volume 31.

 “Civil and Criminal Enforcement Matters for Chapter 7 Trustees,”

 Journal of the National Association of Bankruptcy Trustees, Spring 2014 Volume 30.

 Co-author, “What’s Left of Sovereign Immunity After Katz?”
 American Bankruptcy Institute Journal, May 1, 2006.

 Co-author, “Diligent Searches: Finding Misfiled IRS Liens” The Secured Lender, November/December 2006.